PowerDNS/pdns/docs/backends/oracle.rst

 -  zone\_id: The numerical identifier of the zone the record belongs to.
    A record can belong to two zones (delegations/glue), in which case it may be returned twice.
--  last\_change: The unix timestamp of the last time this record was changed.
-Can safely be set as a constant 0, unless you use the autoserial feature.
 -  auth: 1 or 0 depending on the zone membership (authoritative or not).

 Record sets (records for the same name of the same type) must appear